 Note: You cannot edit the purchase price.
 To change the price cost, you need to remove the posting and create a new one with the correct data.
 You can configure price types and margins on the Settings > Prices and discounts page.

 Residue control — use this field to set the minimum and maximum stock level of the product.
 The system will create a new entry in the “Products below minimum stock” report after the product balance gets below the specified minimum.
 The entry will contain the purchase order to replenish the product balance up to the maximum.

-Seller compensation — this field defines the individual employee rewards.
-Create individual employee rewards for selling the product or adding products to the order.
-This can be a percentage of the part cost, fixed reward, or both.
-If you leave this field blank, the rules for calculating the payroll specified in the employee’s card will apply.
+Employee commissions — in this field, you can set exceptional commissions for an employee for selling this product or for adding it to a work order.
+This can be a percentage of the part cost, a fixed amount, or both.
+If you leave this field blank, the standard payroll calculation rules specified in the employee’s profile will apply.

 The Shipments tab stores the list of shipments and their current locations with product quantity.
 You can sort shipments by the following filters: “All”, “In stock”, “Not in stock”.

 You can view the following shipment information: